Agricultural Marketing Service, USDA.

 A review of historical information and preliminary information pertaining to the upcoming fiscal period indicates that the grower price for the 2003-04 fiscal period could range between $9.05 and $19.05 per 50-pound equivalent of onions.
 Therefore, the estimated assessment revenue for the 2003-04 fiscal period as a percentage of total grower revenue could range between .16 and .33 percent.

-This action would decrease the assessment obligation imposed on handlers.
+This action would decrease the assessment obligation imposed on Start Printed Page 65645handlers.
 Assessments are applied uniformly on all handlers, and some of the costs may be passed on to producers.
 However, decreasing the assessment rate would reduce the burden on handlers, and may reduce the burden on producers.
 In addition, the Committee's meeting was widely publicized throughout the South Texas onion industry and all interested persons were invited to attend the meeting and participate in Committee deliberations on all issues.
 Like all Committee meetings, the June 5, 2003, meeting was a public meeting and all entities, both large and small, were able to express views on this issue.
 Finally, interested persons are invited to submit information on the regulatory and informational impacts of this action on small businesses.

 This proposed rule would impose no additional reporting or recordkeeping requirements on either small or large South Texas onion handlers.
 As with all Federal marketing order programs, reports, and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.